ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Following best practices (LINK NEEDED) when using the Go [unsafe](https://pkg.go.dev/unsafe#pkg-overview) package
 * Following [Javascript Memory Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_management) practices

-### Using a memory safe by default language with developer best practices and automated tooling
+### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code

 Examples:

 * Using the [Go Data Race Detector](https://go.dev/doc/articles/race_detector)
 * Using other tools such as [govulncheck, fuzzing, and vet](https://go.dev/doc/security/best-practices) when writing Go code

+### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND third party code

+TO DO

 ## FAQ